Fresno Family Law Attorneys

 Child Support

-Fresno Child Support Attorney
+Fresno Child Support Lawyers

 What Is Child Support?

 As defined by the law, child support is the ongoing financial expenditures and payments necessary to pay for a child’s living and medical costs.
 Both parents have a responsibility to financially support their children.
-The courts may issue an order to either one or both parents to make ongoing payments to their child’s custodial guardian to cover their expenses.
+The courts may issue an order to either one or both parents to make ongoing payments to their child’s custodial guardian to cover the necessary expenses.

 In California, child support law dictates the legal obligations of the non-custodial parent to provide financial support for the upbringing of their child.
 While the laws are enacted at the state level, the administration can be a multi-jurisdictional issue if the non-custodial parent or custodial parent and child relocate.
-Most child support payments are ordered to be made on a monthly basis until the child turns 18 (in most cases) or becomes independent.
-If a child cannot be self-supporting due to a disability, the child support order may continue after they turn 18-years-old.

-In most cases, child support orders are decided in connection with a larger family law case, often involving matters like child custody, separation, or divorce as well.
-This means the determinations can be impacted by the outcome of other parts of the case, such as custody or visitation plans.
-However, this does not make a child support order dependent on the other orders.
+However, the enforcement of a child support order will not be dependent on the other orders.
 For example, if the custodial parent refuses to allow the non-custodial parent visitation time, that does not nullify the child support order—the non-custodial parent must still pay if they don’t want to face legal consequences or be held in contempt of court.

-How to Obtain a Child Support Order Child Support Cases
+How to Obtain a Child Support Order

 How Is Child Support Calculated in California?